The Tale of the Shaman: Science, Magic, and Super Placebo

 Scientific materialist translation: magical healing techniques are psychosocial technologies for eliciting superordinary placebo responses.

 After reading this story, I tried to place myself in the woman’s shoes and imagine how I would react to Dorjee’s healing technique.
-My sense (and maybe I’m giving myself too much credit here) is that “amused skepticism” is a good description of how I’d feel.
-I simply would not believe that a shaman had extracted a bloody mass from my body with no discernible wound; my entire metaphysical and epistemological schema rules this out a priori.
+My sense (and maybe I’m giving myself too much credit here) is that “amused skepticism” is the best description of how I’d feel.
+I, a scientifically educated modern man, simply would not believe that a shaman had extracted a bloody mass from my body with no discernible wound; my entire metaphysical and epistemological schema rules this out a priori.
 However, to Dorjee and the sick woman, the inverse was true—they both knew, unequivocally, that demons existed, that they caused sickness, and that it was possible to lure them out of the body with certain techniques.

 To use the parlance of the epigraphical tweet, I am hopelessly “stuck to the bottom” of the magical continuum.
 My philosophical constitution (in less pretentious terms, my worldview) is such that there are certain psychological states of absolute belief and unity of will which I am fundamentally incapable of reaching.
 It is my inability to inhabit these “enchanted” states of mind that prevents me from “activating the fluid nature of magic” (a.k.a. the placebo effect).